 The figures surrounding God: God is surrounded by twelve figures, which are identified as angels.
 However, the figure under the left arm of God stands out as she seems to be different.
 It is actually a woman and it is not clear who she is.
 Some have suggested that this is a female angel, others suggest that this is Eva, and even others suggest that she is the bride of God.

 Backstory: This painting is based on the biblical story in Genesis 1:26-27: “And God said, “Let Us make man in Our image, after Our likeness; and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth and over every creeping thing that creepeth upon the earth.
 So God created man in His own image, in the image of God created He him; male and female created He them.”

-During his life, he was considered to be the best artist on earth and earned the nickname Il Divino (the divine one).
+During his life, Michelangelo was considered to be the best artist on earth and earned the nickname Il Divino (the divine one).
 During his time in Rome with Pope Julius II, he painted the ceiling of the Sistine Chapel all by himself.
 It took him four years (1508-1512) to complete this ceiling, which is now considered to be one of the best frescos ever created.
 He also created The Last Judgment on the wall of the Sistine Chapel, which is also a very famous fresco.

 Fun fact: In 1990, Frank Meshberger, a gynecologist, wrote a paper in the Journal of the American Medical Association claiming that the red background behind God and his entourage represents an anatomically correct image of the brain.
 This interpretation implies that this painting shows not only the gift of life by God but also the gift of intellect.
 He describes that Adam is already alive in this fresco and the real effort of God to touch Adam would be to give him a brain with intellect.

 Interested in a copy for yourself?
-Poster of canvas (Amazon links).
+Poster of canvas (Amazon links)

 Written by Eelco Kappe